-The Northwest Corner of the site will be extended approximately .7 acres into the Hudson, and the remediation will involve removing some deeply contaminated soils and capping the site.
+The Northwest Corner will extend approximately .7 acres into the Hudson, and involve removing some deeply contaminated soils and capping the site.
 The water's edge will be finished with sheet piling forming a bulkhead to the Hudson.
-It will be engineered to allow a walkway out to a floating dock.
-No heavy structures, pilings or pillars can be built in this area, though lightweight structures such as small cafes, kiosks or ticket booths will be allowed.
+It will be engineered in a fashion to allow a walkway out to a floating dock.
+No heavy structures or pilings or pillars can be built in this area, though lightweight structures such as small cafes, kiosks or ticket booths will be allowed.
 The Northwest Corner will be dedicated open space that will be turned over to the Village.

 While the Consent Decree allows the rest of the shoreline to be either bulkhead or a sloped shoreline to the water, we expect it to be largely a sloped shoreline covered with rocks (known as rip-rap) to armor it and prevent erosion (similar to what you see in Dobbs Ferry and Irvington), and then vegetated.
-A portion of the sloped shoreline will include a thirty-foot-wide flat esplanade dedicated to the Village as open space for public use.
-We also include a provision for a concrete ramp or similar boat launch intended for light watercraft like kayaks or canoes.
+A portion of the sloped shoreline will include a thirty-foot wide flat esplanade that will run the length of the waterfront and will be dedicated to the Village as open space for public use.
+We also include a provision for a concrete ramp or other similar boat launch suitable for launching non-motorized light watercraft like kayaks or canoes.

 We will be working with consultants (funded by a grant we have received from NYSDEC) and AR to finalize the design on this shoreline over the next year.
 The process to design the shoreline will involve opportunities for substantial public input.
-We will release a schedule for this in the upcoming weeks.
+We will release a schedule for this in the upcoming weeks.~